redox-os/rfcs/text/0000-url-authorities.md

 Redox software currently expects schemes such as `env:` and `sys:` to exist.
 This RFC would break that software (although the author would be happy to donate time to fix these things).

-Another problem is having `//` different from `/`.
-Some software may calculate paths as `$PREFIX/lib`.
-If `$PREFIX` is `/`, the path would be `//lib`, which is problematic.
-Fortunately, though, this is easy to detect and fix if source code is available.

 # Alternatives
 [alternatives]: #alternatives